Cole Houshmand

 Cole Houshmand (born December 27, 2000) is an American professional surfer who is in the World Surf League.

 Career

 Houshmand started competing on the QS in 2014, but only made it to the professional circuit when he won the 2023 Challenger Series.
 That year, he won two consecutive stages and maintained his results to qualify for the 2024 CT for the first time in his career.

-In 2024, as a rookie, he won the Bells Beach stage and added his name to the illustrious list of bell ringers.
+In 2024, as a rookie, he won the Bells Beach stage and added his name to the list of bell ringers.
 He finished his first year in 15th place.